Content-Aware Mamba for Learned Image Compression: Related Work

-Early CNN variants introduced residual blocks (\cite{cheng2020learned}) and octave residual modules (\cite{chen2022two}), while \cite{xie2021enhanced} explored invertible architectures.
-Some works also employ deformable convolutions (\cite{dcnic, dcnvc, fu2024fast}) and GNNs (\cite{tang2022jointgat, gcnic, spadaro2024gabic} to achieve content-adaptive compression.
-Recently, Transformer‑based architectures have surged in LIC research, including Swin‑Transformer variants (\cite{zou2022devil, zhu2022transformer}), hybrid CNN-Transformer schemes that fuse local detail with global context(\cite{liu2023learned, chen2025s2cformerreorientinglearnedimage}), and frequency‑aware window attention mechanisms (\cite{li2023frequency}).
-Recently, researchers employ linear attention models, such as state space model Mamba (\cite{mamba, mamba2}), for the non-linear transform networks to balance the RD performance and model complexity (\cite{qin2024mambavc, zeng2025mambaic}).
+Early CNN variants introduced residual blocks \citep{cheng2020learned} and octave residual modules \citep{chen2022two, fu2023learned-octaveFU1}, while \cite{xie2021enhanced} explored invertible architectures.
+INR-based methods have also been explored \citep{inr1, inr2}.
+Transformer‑based architectures have surged in LIC research, including Transformer variants \citep{zou2022devil, freqadd}, hybrid CNN-Transformer schemes \citep{liu2023learned} and frequency‑aware window attention mechanisms \citep{li2023frequency}.
+Recently, researchers have employed linear attention models, such as state-space models for the non-linear transform networks to balance the RD performance and model complexity \citep{qin2024mambavc, zeng2025mambaic, wu2025cmamba}.
+Recently, SegPIC \citep{eccv24segment} uses semantic masks and dynamic CNNs to achieve region-adaptive transforms. \cite{zhang2024another} employs a clustering scheme to rearrange the feature map, subsequently applying CNNs to the rearranged features.
+In terms of entropy models, advances include the autoregressive model by \cite{minnen2018joint}, checkerboard modeling \citep{he2021checkerboard}, channel-wise models \citep{minnen2020channel}, and the space-channel context model of \cite{he2022elic}.
+Other works propose quadtree hierarchies \citep{li2022hybrid, li2023neural}, Transformer-based entropy models \citep{qian2022entroformer}, and multi-reference schemes \citep{jiang2023mlic, jiang2023mlic++}.
+T-CA enhances channel autoregression with transformers \citep{li2023frequency}.